thejsway/thejsway/manuscript/chapter10.md

   return titles;
 }

-// Count movies by Christopher Nolan function nolanMovies() {
+// Get movies by Christopher Nolan function nolanMovies() {
   for (movie of movieList) {
     if (movie.director === "Christopher Nolan") {